geelon/nn_viz/README.md

 <img src="output/validation_super_long.png" alt="super long train/test
 loss" />

+The x-axis is the training epoch, while the y-axis is the training and testing loss.
 This was trained on a neural network with two hidden layers of dimension 2 followed by 4.